masdhiradharana/computing-in-context-projects/index.md

 ## Welcome to Mas's Python Projects

+Hey everyone!

-This page contains all the projects I completed during the second half of the Computing in Context course at SIPA, Columbia University.
-I would like to thank Prof. Aidan Feldman and all the TAs for all the guidance through out the semester.
-Please enjoy the read, and if you have any feedback or questions, feel free to send an email to md4204@columbia.edu.
+This page is all about the projects I worked on during the second half of the Computing in Context (Python) course at SIPA, Columbia University.
+Honestly, it’s been such a journey—there were ups and downs, but I learned so much along the way.

+I want to thank Prof. Aidan Feldman and the amazing TAs for their patience, support, and for pushing me to do my best.

+Hope you enjoy checking this out as much as I enjoyed working on it.
+Thank you!